-(a) liquid assets such as cash, short-term bank deposits, money market instruments pursuant to the definition in Directive 2007/16/EC of 19 March 2007, letters of credit and guarantees payable on first demand, which are issued by first-class credit institutions not connected to the counterparty, or bonds issued by an OECD Member State or its regional bodies or by supranational institutions and authorities at community, regional or international level, or

-(b) bonds which are issued or guaranteed by first-class issuers.
+a. liquid assets such as cash, short-term bank deposits, money market instruments pursuant to the definition in Directive 2007/16/EC of 19 March 2007, letters of credit and guarantees payable on first demand, which are issued by first-class credit institutions not connected to the counterparty, or bonds issued by an OECD Member State or its regional bodies or by supranational institutions and authorities at community, regional or international level, or b. bonds which are issued or guaranteed by first-class issuers with appropriate liquidity.